yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 Paste this conversation into ChatGPT and ask the following:

-- Please summarize this conversation at a level that a Chainguard person just starting to learn Linux can understand
+- Please summarize this conversation so that a Linux beginner can understand it.
+Specify the concepts they are discussing and also how they were abel to determine things like symbolic links (and what symbolic links are).
 </details>

 ---